manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 <img width="521" height="301" alt="Image" src="https://github.com/user-attachments/assets/695c1c01-95b5-4657-9b93-7d274248e7a6" />

 ---

+---

+> [!NOTE]
+> ### Free Online Usage of the App
+> ### *Streamlit Front End*
+> Interested Users can navigate to  *https://app.emmanueloyekanluprojects.com/* to interract with a manufacturing/business analysis variant of the app.
+The app can answer questions relating to *University of Maryland Health System, GE Vernova and GE Aerospace*.
+These use cases were selected at random, and their freely available data embeddings are stored in Pinecone.
+>
+> Users can upload their own data and then query the system.
+>
+> Although, the app was designed to upload and embed various type of enterprise data, but due to cost implication, only pdf are currently allowed at the backend (see the code).
+>
+> The online app is currently hosted on Azure Kubernetes Cluster (AKS).
+>
+> ### System Monitoring Tools
+> The app was hosted alongside its monitoring tools.
+Interested readers can observe the monitoring tools at: https://grafana.emmanueloyekanluprojects.com/login (for Grafana) ; and      https://prometheus.emmanueloyekanluprojects.com/query  (for Prometheus)
+---

 ### System Streamlit Front-End

 Examples of how the system provide answers via the Streamlit front end are provided in the series of figures below: